yuhko-msft/microsoft-graph-docs/api-reference/beta/api/teamstab-get-chat.md

 ---
-title: "Get tab in chat"
+title: "Get tab inside a chat"
 description: "Retrieve the properties and relationships of the specified tab inside a chat. "
 author: "nkramer"
 localization_priority: Normal